Slash Commands

 : (Optional) Provides a hint about expected arguments when using the command.
 See Argument Hints for detailed information

-Roo Code provides a dedicated UI for managing custom commands.
+Roo Code provides multiple ways to manage custom commands.

 Creating a New Command: